Last updated on May 4th, 2025 at 01:04 pm

 Seeing the Mount Bromo sunrise view over the rugged terrain requires an early start, typically the sun rises between 5 AM and 6 AM, depending on the season.
 So you must leave by 3.30 AM at the latest to get there on time.

-The most popular Mount Bromo sunrise viewpoint is called King Kong Viewpoint and is around 4 kilometers one way from Cemoro Lawang.
+The most popular Mount Bromo sunrise viewpoint is called King Kong Hill Viewpoint (also known as Bukit Kedaluh) and is 4 kilometers one way from Cemoro Lawang.

-This Mount Bromo sunrise hike can be done for free, but it is possible to book a tour or grab a local motorbike to drive you up.
+This Mount Bromo sunrise hike can be done for free, but it is possible to book a Mount Bromo tour from Cemoro Lawang, or simply grab a local motorbike to drive you.

-We suggest exploring on your terms.
+We suggest exploring Mount Bromo on your terms (this is an article about visiting Mount Bromo without a guide after all!)
 Especially because the hundreds of jeeps that are part of organized tours, and motorbikes can only bring you halfway for both the hike to King Kong Viewpoint and Mount Bromo, and you must walk the rest anyway!

 After views of Mount Bromo sunrise, you have the option to either hike back or choose from the numerous motorcycle taxis that are available.
 Drivers will be looking for a fare of around 100,000 Rupiah one way.
-We chose to hike back to the village and had many friendly interactions with the locals on the way back.
+We chose to hike back to Cemoro Lawang and enjoyed many friendly interactions with the locals on the way back.

 Once you are back in Cemoro Lawang, the hundreds of visitors at Mount Bromo sunrise viewpoint are now making their way toward the crater of Mount Bromo.
-If you wait until after lunch, you can stroll at your own leisurely pace and practically have the volcano all to yourself!
+If you wait until after lunch, you can stroll at your own leisurely pace and practically have Java’s famous volcano all to yourself!

-Check out our detailed description of hiking King Kong Viewpoint for FREE!
+Check out our detailed description of hiking King Kong Hill Viewpoint for FREE!

 Can You Hike Mount Bromo?

-After your morning hike to catch the Mount Bromo sunrise, you’ll have the opportunity to freshen up with a shower and take a nap back in your hotel.
+After your morning hike to catch the Mount Bromo sunrise at King Kong Hill, you’ll have the opportunity to freshen up with a shower and take a nap back in your hotel.

-Later in the day, you will be hiking an easy 7-kilometer round-trip from Cemoro Lawang to Mount Bromo.
+Later in the day, you will be hiking an easy 7-kilometer round-trip from Cemoro Lawang to Mount Bromo Crater.

 Once at the summit, you’ll get to look inside an active volcano and listen to the natural rumblings from its core.
 It is mind-blowing, yet terrifying!